By Santi, Head Van Engineer, December 28, 2025

 Recommended road test maneuvers

-Perform highway acceleration, sustained 60-70 mph cruise, low-speed handling, hill climbs, and full-brake stops to detect powertrain, transmission, brake fade, or steering wander.
+Perform highway speed-ups, steady 60-70 mph cruise, low-speed handling, hill climbs, and full-brake stops to find powertrain, transmission, brake fade, or steering wander.

 Used Sprinter RV-specific inspection points